Web-European-Conference/blog/_posts/2015-09-19-07-days-to-the-conference-massi-mantione.markdown

 ---
 layout: post
-date: 2015-09-XX 3:00PM
+date: 2015-09-19 10:00AM
-title: "XX Days to the kick off: featured session of the day - You Can Have it Both Ways: Using Web Components in a React UI by Massimiliano Mantione"
+title: "7 Days to the kick off: featured session of the day - You Can Have it Both Ways: Using Web Components in a React UI by Massimiliano Mantione"
 description: "Featured session of the day is You Can Have it Both Ways: Using Web Components in a React UI by Massimiliano Mantione"
 imagePath: /assets/2015/09/mantione.jpg
 comments: true